L’Édifice - Maison Méricant

 - New box cover: Picture of flamboyant castle near a river.

-- Content boxes: re-sorted & introduction of new panels & styles:
+- Content sets: re-sorted & introduction of new panels & styles:

-- Box 0 & 1: Buildings: styles: Louis XIII & Normandic chalets,
+- Box 0 & 1: Buildings styles: Louis XIII and Normandic chalets.

-- Box 2 & 3: Gothic churches, flamboyant gothic palaces of Louis XVI & ‘Modern buildings’.
+- Box 2 & 3: Gothic churches, flamboyant gothic palaces of Louis XVI and 'Modern buildings'.

 As shown on the instructions below, many many buildings were already existing during these years!
 The building game seems almost fully developed.